Home > Research > Kia vs. Hyundai

 Hyundai vs. Kia Depreciation

-When you want to shop used inventory for great resale value, look no further than a Kia.
-For instance, according to J.D.
-Power, the 2022 Kia Telluride has a resale score of 86/1007 while the 2022 Hyundai Palisade again earns a respectable 80/1008 – a fantastic score compared to other vehicles but trailing behind the Kia SUV.
-This is a trend across these brands, with both having excellent value over time but Kia getting you just a bit more.
+When you want to shop used inventory for a model with great resale value, look no further than a Kia.
+According to J.D.
+Power, the 2022 Kia Telluride has a Resale Value score of 86/100.7 That doesn't mean you won't find competitive scores for Hyundai models, though.
+The 2022 Hyundai Palisade earns a respectable and close 80/100 in the same category,8 which is still fantastic.
+You'll find that scores like these are the trend across these brands' models, with both making for excellent investments.

 Kia vs. Hyundai Maintenance